ThinkingInTypes/ThinkingInTypes.github.io/Chapters/C05_Custom_Types.md

 ## Enumerations

-An `Enum` is also a type and is preferable when you have a smaller set of values.
+An `Enum` type is preferable when you have a smaller set of values.
 `Enum`s provide additional type safety for fixed-value sets such as months:

 ```python